joelbeedle/salsa/README.md

   - Sandbox Mode
 - **Map Creator**

-## Testbed Details
+## Using the Testbed

+The testbed is extended from the original Box2D testbed.
+It has three interactive GUI modes, and a headless mode.
+The three GUI modes are Sandbox, Queue, and Map Creator.

+At any time, press escape to change modes.

+The testbed comes with a template `user.cpp` file, showing how to configure the testbed, and an example of using the Test Queue.
+There is more detail on how to create custom implementations in the Extensibility section.

-Both Simulation modes allow the user to dynamically change the simulation as it is occuring.
-Queue mode is intended to collect data, whereas Sandbox mode is intended for algorithm development.
+Both Sandbox and Queue modes allow the user to dynamically interact with the simulation as it is occuring.
+Queue mode is intended to collect data, and Sandbox mode is intended for algorithm development.
 Modes can be switched between seamlessly.

-> If in Queue mode, and a simulation is running, it will be cut short if the mode is switched.
+Headless mode can be entered using `./testbed --headless`.
+Headless mode runs much faster than the visual modes, as it is intended to iterate through simulations, outputting data.
+Verbose mode can be selected using `-v`, and a `.json` queue file (generated from the testbed) to use can be specified using `-q`.

 ### Queue Mode